Ashraful-Piash/Online_Test/README.md

 # Online_Test
- This is a simple program to check MCQ test
+ This is a Java based program to check MCQ test